openwashdata/watercostaccra/README.md

 coping_mechanism_x
 </td>
 <td style="text-align:left;">
-character
+logical
 </td>
 <td style="text-align:left;">
-strategies for coping with water shortage (spending more on the same amount of water, purchasing extra water to store at home, using another source, using packaged water for cooking, skipping cooking, using packaged water for bathing, skipping bathing, closing business due to water shortage, skipping laundry)
+columns about strategies for coping with water shortage (spending more on the same amount of water, purchasing extra water to store at home, using another source, using packaged water for cooking, skipping cooking, using packaged water for bathing, skipping bathing, closing business due to water shortage, skipping laundry). (true or false)
 </td>
 </tr>
 <tr>